SavNov/Writing/Jason Grace/Jason Grace Opening.md

-The moment Jason woke up, he felt different, but didn't know how.
+The moment Jason woke up, he felt *wrong*, but didn't know how.
 The familiar sheets pulled away from him as he shifted his legs over.
 He gently, carefully stood to his full height.

-*Something is wrong.* He thought. *If I don't know what, though, I shouldn't do anything crazy.*
+*Something is wrong.
+If I don't know what, though, I shouldn't do anything crazy.*

 The other members of the Fifth Cohort were still asleep.
 It was early morning.
 The sun was only barely out, feeding through the stained glass windows of the room like a shy inferno as the storm on the horizon crept forward.

 Training with Praetor Gwen did not wait, though.
-He had already broken one steel shield today.
+He had already broken one steel shield this week.
 He needed to learn how to control himself.
 How to rein in his strength.
 Otherwise people were going to get hurt.

 "You think yourself a lone wolf, Jason, but you are not."
 Gwen had said.
 "You are part of a pack.
 If you cannot learn to be part of a team, you are a threat, not an ally."